Campsites evacuated as France battles wildfire near Saint-Tropez | Science-Environment

 - France

-French firefighters hampered by strong winds were battling to contain a fast-spreading wildfire in the hills behind the coastal town of Saint-Tropez on Tuesday as campsites packed with holidaymakers were evacuated.
-Planes carrying water and 900 firefighters were tackling the blaze, which began late on Monday at a highway service area, according to local media.
+French firefighters hampered by strong winds were battling to contain a wildfire in the hills behind the coastal town of Saint-Tropez on Tuesday as campsites packed with holidaymakers were evacuated.

+Around 900 firefighters and planes carrying water were tackling the fire but it was still not under control nearly a day after it began at a highway service area, authorities said.
+They urged those evacuated not to try to return to their homes.
+French President Emmanuel Macron left his nearby summer retreat to thank the firefighters for their efforts.

+"The worst has been avoided, we must remain humble in the face of these events (...)
+Climate disturbances will lead to more such fires," he said, adding that France had been less badly affected than some other countries in southern Europe.
+Waves of extreme heat have hit much of the Mediterranean region in recent weeks, with wildfires from Spain and Greece to Turkey raising uncomfortable questions over global warming and countries' preparedness.

 "This time the fire spread in three hours through an area that would normally be covered in 48.
 It's crazy, that's how quickly it all went," Leonelli said, adding several colleagues had lost their homes.
 Cavalaire is normally home to some 10,000 people, but the population swells to 90,000 during the summer months.
 The villages of La Croix Valmer and Grimaud were also hit.